particle-iot/docs/src/content/datasheets/wi-fi/p2-argon-migration-guide.md

 | Wi-Fi (SoftAP) | | &check; | |
 | BLE | &check; | | &check; |

+### User firmware binary size

+One major advantage of the P2 is that user firmware binaries can be up to 2048 Kbytes.

+On the Argon (Device OS 3.1 and later), it's 256 Kbytes, or 128 Kbytes for older version of Device OS.

 ### Platform ID

 The Platform ID of the P2 (32, `PLATFORM_P2`) is different from that of the Argon (12) because of the vastly different hardware.